 Through counselling and psychotherapy, The Lighthouse in Kemptville offers you support, kindness and empathy to help you see more clearly in the difficult times you may be experiencing.

 We serve a diversified clientele from Kemptville and the area who are dealing with problems or issues such as:

 stress, depression, anxiety disorders and post-traumatic stress disorder (PTSD)

 life transitions (new parents, infertility, illness, bereavement, separation, divorce, career change)

 Counselling and psychotherapy services are offered by :

 Natalie Carrière, MA, Registered Psychotherapist, Director of Clinical Services and Clinical Supervisor;

 Alexia Jiménez, MA, Registered Psychotherapist (Qualifying);

-Nicole Sarsons, MA, Clinical Counsellor, Canadian Certified Counsellor;
+Nicole Sarsons, MA, Registered Psychotherapist (Qualifying), Canadian Certified Counsellor;

 The Lighthouse offers you a secure environment to confide in someone and compassionate support to facilitate change in your life.
 We realize that it is not always easy to take the first steps, and we invite you to contact us for more information.